 (Christmas is Ferien time)

-Again, intervals might be longer than during normal weekdays, but still better than many other cities’ conventional timetables.
+Again, intervals might be longer than during normal weekdays or Saturdays, but still better than many other cities’ conventional timetables.

-December 24th is an exception to the rule.
-Although not formally a public holiday, the subway, bus and tram lines traditionally reduce their frequency and switch to longer intervals after 6.30pm (Austrian families tend to celebrate Christmas in the early evening of the 24th).
+December 24th (a Thursday in 2025) is an exception to the rule.
+Although not a public holiday or weekend, expect the standard Thursday timetable to change.
+This recognises that Austrian families tend to celebrate Christmas in the early evening of Christmas Eve.

-- All markets are well served by public transport.
-A good tip is tram line D, which takes you past four biggies: the Rathaus, Maria-Theresien-Platz, Karlsplatz and Belvedere
+- Solid public transport options serve all the markets.
+A good tip is tram line D, which takes you past four top locations (assuming they all go ahead): the Rathausplatz, Maria-Theresien-Platz, Karlsplatz (great for unique arts & crafts) and Belvedere (very picturesque)